Supersingular K3 Surfaces are Unirational: Introduction

 In Section \ref{sec: ogus moduli}, we interpret these one-dimensional families of torsors in terms of Ogus' moduli spaces of supersingular K3 crystals.
 As an interesting byproduct, we find that these moduli spaces are related to each other by iterated $\PP^1$-bundles, together with a moduli interpretation of this structure.
 In particular, this gives a new description of these moduli spaces.

-In Section \ref{sec:shioda}, we use the results of the previous sections to prove that all supersingular K3 surfaces are related by purely inseparable isogenies.
+In Section \ref{sec:shioda}, we use the results of the previous sections to prove that supersingular K3 surfaces are connected by purely inseparable isogenies.
 Since Shioda showed that supersingular Kummer surfaces are unirational, we conclude that all supersingular K3 surfaces are unirational.
 Finally, we also characterize unirational Enriques surfaces.

-Following a simplified form of our strategy, Max Lieblich \cite{lieblich unirational k3} has recently shown how the unirationality of supersingular K3 surfaces follows from his theory of moduli spaces of twisted sheaves (see \cite[Section 9]{lieblich ubiquity} for announcements, as well as Remark \ref{rem: twistor}).

-\begin{Acknowledgements} It is a pleasure for me to thank Xi Chen, Igor Dolgachev, Gerard van der Geer, Brendan Hassett, Daniel Huybrechts, Toshiyuki Katsura, Frans Oort, Matthias Sch\"utt, Tetsuji Shioda, Burt Totaro for discussions, comments, and pointing out inaccuracies.
-I especially thank Olivier Benoist and Max Lieblich for pointing out mistakes in earlier versions of Section \ref{sec:torsors}, and for helping me to fix them.
-Finally, I thank the referee for careful proof-reading, for pointing out inaccuracies, and for helping me to improve the whole exposition.
+\begin{Acknowledgements} It is a pleasure for me to thank Xi Chen, Igor Dolgachev, Gerard van der Geer, Brendan Hassett, Daniel Huybrechts, Toshiyuki Katsura, Frans Oort, Matthias Sch\"utt, Tetsuji Shioda, Burt Totaro, and the referee for discussions, comments, and pointing out inaccuracies.
+I especially thank Olivier Benoist and Max Lieblich for pointing out mistakes in earlier versions of this article and helping me to fix them.
 I gratefully acknowledge funding from DFG via Transregio SFB 45, as part of this article was written while staying at Bonn university. \end{Acknowledgements}